Mageshwaran18/Linux/03-user-management/README.md

   ```bash
   chage -M 90 username
   ```
-- **Lock a user account**
+- **Lock a user account**: Locks the user account — it doesn't change the password but disables login by putting a ! in front of the password hash.User is blocked from logging in, but files and settings stay safe.
   ```bash
   passwd -l username
   ```
-  passwd -l <username> locks the user account — it doesn't change the password but disables login by putting a ! in front of the password hash.

-User is blocked from logging in, but files and settings stay safe.
-- **Unlock a user account**
+- **Unlock a user account** : Unlocks the user account that was locked with -l.It removes the ! from the password hash, allowing the user to log in again.
   ```bash
   passwd -u username
   ```
-  passwd -u <username> unlocks the user account that was locked with -l.

-It removes the ! from the password hash, allowing the user to log in again.

 ## Modifying Users
 Modify an existing user with `usermod`: